Shuffle/python-apps/microsoft-identity-and-access/1.0.0/README.md

 ## Microsoft Identity and Access
 - An app to interact with Active Directory in Azure.

+**PS: If you want to Reset a password in Azure AD, please use the "Azure AD Delegated" app, and use ONLY delegated permissions for this.**

-## How to register app in Active Directory on Azure portal ?
+## How to register app in Active Directory on Azure portal?

 ### Step 1: Go to the Azure portal